 A: I purchased the Orange Holiday SIM Card online on Amazon before I left the US.
 Conveniently, you can top it up online.
-In France, you can also buy this card at an Orange store (there isn’t one in Chamonix, at least last I knew.
-You may also find SIM cards at a Tabac shop in Chamonix.
+In France, you can also buy this card at an Orange store (there isn’t one in Chamonix, at least at the time of this writing).
+However, you can find SIM cards at a Tabac shop in Chamonix.
 I found one for my teenager at the Tabac near the Aiguille du midi lift (near Bluebird Cafe).

 Q: How do you find out the weather each day while on the Tour?